Learning a Stochastic Differential Equation Model of Tropical Cyclone Intensification from Reanalysis and Observational Data: Learned Intensification Model

-Here, we assess aspects of Tropical Cyclone climatology and hazard as generated by the learned model.
-We generate 100 synthetic intensity time series per track over all IBTrACS tracks from 1979 to 2015.
-For the purposes of computing TC climatology, we treat this collection as 3600 years of storms (100 instances of the 36 year subset of IBTrACS).
-The intensity initial condition comes from the observed IBTrACS intensity, and environmental forcing comes from ERA5.
 In Fig. \ref{fig:synthetic-ibtracs}, we plot a single synthetic intensification series for each track in the testing dataset, restricted to times when the storm is a Tropical Storm or stronger ($\geq18\si{\meter\per\second}$).
 Visually, the most intense simulated storms are more intense than the most intense in IBTrACS, but the correspondence between storms at lower intensities is strong.

 Next, we quantitatively assess climatological estimates of cyclone hazard.
 The Power Dissipation Index is a commonly used metric of hazard which is the integral of the cube of intensity over a cyclone's lifetime